Antipurity/lenia-game/levels/README.md

 When the user clicks, all active windows take 2 less seconds to disappear.
 Click repeatedly to skip the story.

+If `posMomentum` is `0`, the window is centered on the element, instead of daintily following it.
+Otherwise, the closer it is to `1`, the slower the window follows.

 `content` can be of the format shown in the example `['div', { style:'color:red', onclick() { api.levelLoad() } }, 'Click to ', ['span', { style:'color:blue' }, 'reload'], ' the level']`, for convenience.

+---

+`api.levelSelection()`: a menu for selecting a level to go to.
+Perfect `content` for a `window`.

+`api.levelSelection(true)`: returns how many novel (non-won, but in storage) levels we are currently aware of.

 ---